nansencenter/TOPAZ_ENKF_BIORAN_v2/Prep_Routines/README.md

 ## Unit list of FABM-ECOSMO state variables for assimilation

+### Conversion factors from observation to HYCOM daily/restart

 ### Conversion factors from HYCOM daily/restart to CMEMS

 The conversion factors are used in: